 If you're working in Jefferson County, Fayette County, Northern Kentucky, or other designated urban areas, you need to file an erosion and sediment control plan with the local government before you begin work.
-The plans require you to note which of the erosion and sediment control measures you will use during construction.
 Plans are also required for Kentucky Transportation Cabinet construction projects.
-See Appendices of this guide for specific plan requirements and inspection checklists.
+See the Appendices of this guide for specific plan requirements and inspection checklists.

-If you are working elsewhere in the state and your project is one acre or larger, you have to develop a written erosion and sediment control plan as part of your overall "Storm Water Pollution Prevention (BMP) Plan."
-These plans do not have to be filed, but must be available at the construction site for review by contractors, subcontractors, and regulatory staff.
+If you are working anywhere in the state and your project is one acre or larger, you must develop a written erosion and sediment control plan as part of your overall "Stormwater Pollution Prevention Plan."
+These plans must be available at the construction site or readily available for review by contractors, subcontractors, inspectors, and regulatory staff.